A Shared Utilities Metering System Allows You To Fairly Allocate Consumption

 Advanced metering equipment and energy reporting software are cost effective tools for isolating and allocating shared utility use.
 QMC has designed and deployed numerous shared utility metering systems (SUMS) across Canada over the past ten years.

-The solution & Result:
+The Solution And Result:

 The key to a successful SUMS deployment is the initial site audit, conducted by QMC, the property management team and the property’s preferred contractors and/or engineers.
 The electricity, water, gas, and central plant distribution is mapped to ensure the correct meter locations are identified and the correct meter sizes specified.
 Existing utility meters are identified and integrated into the new system.
 New metering is added where needed and all meters are commissioned to ensure manufacturer acceptance and regulatory compliance (Measurement Canada).
 Lastly, all meters are automated so data can be collected, analyzed and billed remotely on a web-based software.

 By deploying a Shared Utility Metering System with QMC, multi-use properties are able to fairly allocate energy use amongst stakeholders and avoid costly disputes and legal actions.
+Learn more about managing shared utilities.